-- c.
-The Field Map App is a free download to all smart phones.
-The app sends data to a USFW database.
-It was used last year and found to be user friendly.
-We ask that a crew member be assigned as "Data Deckhand" (to keep their hands clean for phone use).

 - d.
-The Data Deckhand must contact Allan to obtain the personal sign-on needed for the Field Map App.
-If you used Collector last year, your id and password should still be valid.
+The Data Deckhand must contact Allan to obtain the sign-on needed for the Field Map App

 - e.
 Instructions for downloading and using the Field Map app will be provided on the SABP website (an update of the existing instructions will be done asap.)
-The download of app an and an upload of area maps must be done with a Wi-Fi connection to getting on the water.
+The download of app and an upload of area maps must be done with a Wi-Fi connection prior to getting on the water.

 - f.
-Derelict traps spotted during the aerial surveys on Friday, Feb 17 in the SA Bay and Aransas Bay Systems, Lavaca Bay & Powderhorn Lake and Matagorda Bay will be viewable in the Field Map App and used by boat teams to find & remove the traps.
+Derelict traps spotted during the aerial surveys on Friday, Feb 16 in the SA Bay and Aransas Bay Systems, Lavaca Bay & Powderhorn Lake and Matagorda Bay will be viewable in the Field Map App and used by boat teams to find & remove the traps.
 Note that you must sync the App with a Wi-Fi connection to download the pilot's observations.
 The experience with the aerial surveys to date is that weather is problematic, and the locations noted are not very precise.

 - g.
 Data to be collected by Boat Teams via the Field Map App:

 - Location per Field Map App GPS

 - Trap owner (from Tag) / Float #

 - Trap Contents Number

 - Blue crabs

 - Stone crabs

 - Fish of any kind entrapped

-- Turtle Diamondback terrapin -dead or alive

-- Sea turtles dead or alive
+- Turtles entrapped-please take pictures and comment on species

 - Float present ? yes or no

 - Comments unusual or unique observations

+- Datahand's initials

 - Attach photo unusual or unique observations, turtles trapped